eQosys/QINP/README.md

 # QINP

-QINP is a procedural programming language which is inspired by the [C++](https://en.wikipedia.org/wiki/C%2B%2B) and [Python](https://www.python.org/) programming languages.
+QINP is a procedural programming language which is inspired by the [C++](https://en.wikipedia.org/wiki/C%2B%2B) and the [Python](https://www.python.org/) programming languages.

 !!!
 The language is a work in progress and is not yet stable and may be subject to breaking changes !!!